michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

 ![Ship sailing through waves](/assets/media-muddy-tales/chateauroux-cuts-waves.jpg){:width="100%"}

-However, there's another facet of sailing that has my particular interest - building culture.
+However, **there's another facet of sailing that has my particular interest - building culture**.

 Stepping on a ship is like entering a pressure cooker.
 There is no privacy, there is no escape, and your life kinda depends on each other, so you simply need to work well together.
 Emotions get amplified and results of your actions (or lack of thereof) are immediate.
 In such an intense environment conflicts can get nasty and friendships forged at sea are simply next level.